Marked point processes intensity estimation using sparse group Lasso method applied to locations of lucrative and cooperative banks in mainland France: Literature review and research questions

 For a long time, the spatial distribution of banks was guided by local market theory \citep{radecki1998expanding}, which posits that customers—both businesses and households—primarily consume banking services based on geographical proximity.
 In addition to this proximity, the distribution of banks also follows the logic of customer segmentation.
 Mutual banks, such as Crédit Mutuel and Crédit Agricole, have historically focused on meeting the needs of farmers and small businesses \citep{artis2016composition}.
 They tend to establish branches close to their members and customers.
 In contrast, major banking networks like BNP Paribas and Société Générale develop urban branches to attract a diverse customer base while maintaining regional decision-making centers. \citet{radecki1998expanding} argues that the spatial distribution of banks is now driven more by organizational logic from the supply side rather than by customer behavior on the demand side.
 This shift implies the disappearance of local markets and the obsolescence of the local bank model, including cooperative banks as the archetypal representation of local banks.
 These changes in banks’ offerings suggest that the previously distinct spatial distribution among banks has diminished.
 In these analyses, the organizational specifics of banks, such as their cooperative principles and rules, are not treated as significant explanatory variables. \citet{algeri2022spatial} investigate the impact of spatial dependence on the technical efficiency of small cooperative banks in Italy.
 They explore the idea of spatial dependence, suggesting that banks within a specific geographical region can influence one another.
 For cooperative banks, their findings reaffirm that geographical proximity is critical to bank performance.
-Our third hypothesis is that supply-side factors are more important for explaining the spatial distribution of cooperative banks.